AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 ==========================================

-GSAS-II requires a standard Python interpreter to be installed, as well as several separately-developed packages, as described below.
-While for some packages, we have not seen much dependence on versions, for others we do find significant differences, for those we are currently recommending the following versions:
+GSAS-II requires a standard Python interpreter to be installed, as well as several separately-developed packages that are not supplied with Python, as are described in these paragraphs.
+While for some packages, we have not seen much dependence on versions, for others we do find significant differences, this is also discussed further below.
+The GSAS-II GUI will warn about Python and packages versions that are believed to be problematic, as defined in variable :attr:`GSASIIdataGUI.versionDict`, but for new installations we are currently recommending the following
+versions:

- * Python 3.10 is recommended, but 3.7 or later is fine
+ * Python 3.10 is recommended, but 3.7 or later is fine.
- * wxPython 4.2, but with Python <=3.9 any wx4.x should be OK.
-However,
-   expect problems with Py>=3.10 and anything older than wx4.2.0
+ * wxPython 4.2 or later is recommended, but with Python <=3.9 any wx4.x version should be OK.
+However, expect problems with Py>=3.10 and anything older than wx4.2.0.
  * NumPy 1.23 recommended, but anything from 1.17 on is likely fine
- * matplotlib 3.6 is recommended, 3.4 or later preferred.
+ * matplotlib 3.6 is recommended, but 3.4 or later is preferred.
+ * pyOpenGL: no version-related problems have been seen.

 Note that GSAS-II is being developed using Python 3.7, 3.9 and 3.10.
+No testing has yet been done with Python 3.11.
 We are no longer supporting Python 2.7 and <=3.6, and recomment upgrading.
-More details on problematic package versions can be found in the documentation for variable :attr:`GSASIIdataGUI.versionDict`.

-There are a number of ways to install Python along with the packages needed by GSAS-II.
-We had been creating installers utilizing the Anaconda Python (https://www.anaconda.com/) distribution, but no longer provides modern versions that include wsPython or subversion, so we are transitioning to the community-supported conda-forge library of packages and the miniforge distribution.
+There are a number of ways to install Python plus the packages needed by GSAS-II.
+We had been creating installers utilizing the Anaconda Python (https://www.anaconda.com/) distribution, but no longer provides modern versions that include wxPython or subversion, so we are transitioning to the community-supported conda-forge library of packages and the miniforge distribution.
 On MacOS, homebrew can be used for Python and most needed packages, while on Linux, the native package installers